ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-projection.java.markdown

-# Session : Querying : How to perform projection?
+# Session: Querying: How to perform projection?

 There are a couple types of projections: